One dimensional sharp discrete Hardy-Rellich inequalities: Further remarks

 Therefore, the sharp constant has the asymptotic behavior as $4^{-\ell}d^{2\ell}$ as $d$ goes to infinity.

 {\bf Acknowledgements.} The authors are partially supported by NSFC (No.~12271164) and Science and Technology Commission of Shanghai Municipality (No.~22DZ2229014).
 The authors would like to thank professor Bobo Hua for interesting discussion.
+The authors thank also the anonymous referees for their careful reading and valuable comments.